alijawadfahs/IRISA/README.md

 ------------------------------------------------------

-- *need to read some papers before writing those.*
+ *need to read some papers before writing those.*

+*NOTE, the italicized text is a side-note, or a question*